- Troubleshooting for Common Pressure Washer Issues

 It also be that the spark plug is worn or defective, so switch it out for a new one.

 If the spark plug isn’t the issue, then the next issue may be with the ignition coil.
 The ignition coil is responsible for sending the voltage to the spark plug.

 If it is defective, then the engine will not run, and the pressure washer would not start.
 If it is defective, simply get it replaced.

-Most of the time, the problem is in the carburetor as it often gets clogged.
+Another common problem with a gas pressure washer is that the carburetor as it often gets clogged.
 This happens when the fuel is left in the pressure washer for a long time.

 Although the fuel evaporates, some of it is left behind and becomes sticky.
 The solution is to clean the carburetor using a carburetor cleaner.
 In some instances, you may have to replace it entirely.

 Unable to stop the water pressure, firstly, shut off the engine and do not use it anymore until you’ve replaced the unloader valve.
 This is a common problem, I haven’t experienced this with a pressure washer, but my multi-spray head on my hose one of the settings once you start spraying, well it won’t shut off unless you switch to a different spray pattern.

 This is basically the same as the unloader valve.
 Sometimes they become defective, and they can’t switch into bypass mode when you release the trigger wand, which results in the pressure not being shut off.

 This is why I suggested replacing the unloader valve if it’s malfunctioning, otherwise your trigger wand may end up getting damaged requiring a new trigger wand.